Asset Protection LLC: Wyoming Structure Guide 2026

 Wyoming offers the strongest LLC-based asset protection framework in the United States.
 Charging order exclusivity, no state income tax, DAPT pairing, and Series LLC isolation combine to create multi-layer structures that most states cannot replicate.
 This guide cites every relevant Wyoming statute.

 An asset protection LLC is a limited liability company structured specifically to insulate personal assets from business liabilities and, in certain configurations, to shield business assets from a member's personal creditors.
 Wyoming's LLC Act under Title 17, Chapter 29 provides the statutory foundation.
 The LLC creates a legal barrier between the member's personal estate and the assets held inside the entity.
-Creditors of the business can reach LLC assets but generally cannot reach the member's personal property.
+Creditors of the business can reach LLC assets but cannot reach the member's personal property.
 Creditors of the member personally can obtain a charging order against the member's LLC interest but cannot seize LLC-owned property, vote, or force dissolution.
 Wyoming strengthens this framework by making the charging order the exclusive creditor remedy, including for single-member LLCs, a protection most states do not extend.
 The combination of no state income tax, low annual fees ($60 annual report), and statutory privacy makes Wyoming the leading jurisdiction for asset protection LLC formation in the United States.

 Wyoming Statute SS 17-29-503(a) establishes the charging order as the exclusive remedy for a judgment creditor of an LLC member.
 The statute reads, in relevant part, that a court may charge the transferable interest of the judgment debtor to satisfy the judgment, and the court may appoint a receiver of the share of distributions due to the judgment debtor.
 Critically, the creditor receives only what the LLC distributes.
 If the LLC retains earnings and makes no distributions, the creditor receives nothing.
 The creditor cannot force the LLC to make distributions, cannot vote or participate in management, and cannot force dissolution or liquidation of the LLC.
 This creates what practitioners call "reverse leverage": the creditor may owe taxes on phantom income (allocated but undistributed earnings) while receiving no cash.
 Wyoming extends this protection to single-member LLCs explicitly, unlike states such as Florida, where multi-member status is required for full charging order exclusivity.